www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2024-08-06-t42-establish-cell-api.md

                             * [ ] Avoid config method, as such does not seem to be really required.
 Move their content to the Cell's accept method.
                             * [ ] Cells should call other cell's optional methods not by creating these, but retrieving these from the current config.
                         * [ ] LiveDistroCell
+                            * [x] Remove initViaCells flag, as none cell init is removed by now.
                         * [ ] DevDistroCell
                     * [ ] `net.splitcells.martins.avots.website`
               * [ ] Remove static functions inside cells for process configuration or replace them with instance methods.